Sybil Leek: United States

 When Leek moved to America, she became an astrologer, describing astrology as her "first love".
 In April 1964, an American publishing house wanted Sybil to speak about her new book A Shop in the High Street, and she was invited to appear on To Tell the Truth, a TV programme in the States; her appearance occurred on 13 April 1964.
 She took the opportunity to go, and flew to New York City, where she gave many interviews.
 While in New York, she was contacted by Hans Holzer, a parapsychologist, who invited her to join him investigating hauntings and psychic phenomena.
 They went on to do numerous TV and radio programmes on the subject.
 She would later move to Los Angeles, where she met Israel Regardie, an authority on Kabbalah and ritual magic.

-Contrasts with other witches
+Leek stayed with Yoga teacher and astrologist Marcia Moore while in New England, and they dedicated a circle for use for a new coven of witches in Massachusetts.
+She was proud to have lectured in the same hall Helena Blavatsky addressed the Theosophical Society of St. Louis.

+According to Cassell's Dictionary of Witchcraft, Leek made a good living through her television appearances.

+She wrote over 60 books, including her autobiography Diary of a Witch in 1968, as well as other topics such as numerology, phrenology, astrology, and the assassinations of John F. Kennedy, Robert F. Kennedy, and Martin Luther King Jr.

+Leek became "possibly the most well-known Witch in North America" during the 1970s, and founded at least four covens.

+Beliefs

 Sybil Leek was strong in the defence of her beliefs, and sometimes differed with, and even quarrelled with, other witches.
 She disapproved of nudity in rituals, which is a requirement in Gardnerian Wicca, and she was strongly against the use of drugs, and she contrasted with most other witches in that she did believe in cursing.
 She also claimed to have had an out-of-body experience.

+However, in 1968 she said she had "no feelings one way or the other about running around naked.
+People probably clutter themselves up with too many clothes anyway".